fluencelabs/tendermint-demo/tmdemoapp/docs/TM Demo App.md

 INFO:   11
 ```

-`sum` transaction sums the values of references keys and assign the result to the target key:
+`sum` transaction sums the values of references keys and assigns the result to the target key:
 ```bash
 python query.py localhost:46157 tx a/e=sum:a/c,a/d
 ...